kobescak-kristian/ai-automation-portfolio/p1-lead-enrichment/README.md

 # P1 — Lead Enrichment & Qualification System

 ## Overview
-Automated pipeline that enriches and scores inbound leads without manual research.
+Automated pipeline that replaces manual lead research for sales teams — enriching, scoring, and routing inbound leads from Google Sheets to CRM in seconds, with no human intervention.

 ## Problem Solved
 Sales teams waste time manually researching leads.
 This system automates enrichment, scoring, and routing — triggering CRM creation and alerts only for high-value leads.